 The audit system in the United States is largely broken.
-The auditors are financially dependent on the very people they are required to audit.
+Most auditors are financially dependent on the very people they are required to audit.
 If you perform a rigorous audit and get a reputation for not giving clients high markets on their financials you will soon find yourself with no clients.
 Fail to report something, however, and you might get sued by investors or others.
-Veraja Snelling Company, an Illinois aut firm, is learning the latter lesson.
+Veraja Snelling Company, an Illinois audit firm, is learning the latter lesson.

 Several weeks ago, Peregrine Financial Group went under after the CEO attempted to commit suicide and left a note confessing to a massive theft.
 The fraud was on the verge of being uncovered by regulators when CEO and founder Russell Wasendorf Sr attempted to kill himself by inhaling exhaust fumes.
 Regulators soon found that $200 million in customer funds went missing.
 Some customers say that the fraud and theft began back in 1992 and had taken place undetected for 2 decades!
 Now those investors are suing the audit firm and U.S. Bank too.

 Why?
 Pardon our cynicism but those are about the only people who may have some money (deep pockets) and some responsibility.
 The latter will have to be determined by a jury.
 The suit was just filed on Friday.